bootdotdev/blog/content/devops/devops-engineers-should-code.md

 ## So, are you a DevOps engineer if you aren't writing code?

 Sure, you can be whatever you want.
 My intention isn't to gatekeep.
-I guess there are two things I really care about.
+I guess there are three things I really care about.

 1. I want to work in an organization that enables developers to test, deploy, and monitor their services easily and in an automated fashion.
 2. I call the people that make that happen "DevOps" people.